grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 ### Wide layout

-Set if wide layout is enabled or not.
+Set whether wide layout is enabled or not.
 Wide layout is enabled by default.

 - **On -** Wide layout is enabled.
 - **Off -** Wide layout is disabled.